bloeo/RagdollClass/docs/examples/ServerRagdolls/ServerRagdolls.md

  The example should now be setup, and you can now observe how it functions.

+ Here's a place using this example: https://www.roblox.com/games/5741083774.
+It is uncopylocked, so feel free to take a copy of it.

  I'd love to do an example for client ragdolls, however there's some weird bugs I do not know how to counter.
  If you want to implement client ragdolls, please do because you're able to.
 This is only an example.